Bubobubobubobubo/shrimp/docs/content/editors/text_editors.md

 - Use [Jupyter Notebooks](../editors/jupyter_notebook.md) to write and run your code.
 - Check the `Run Selection in Python Terminal` shortcut in the command palette.
 Add a keybinding.
-- Wait for the dedicated Baston extension for VSCode...
+- Wait for the dedicated Shrimp extension for VSCode...

 ## Vim / Neovim